robmarano/robmarano.github.io/courses/ece251/2023/ece251-syllabus-spring-2023.md

 4. Write a simple assembler using a programming language of their choice (preferably Python for coding ease) to translate the ISA-based assembly code into machine code for the designed RISC-based processor;
 5. By understanding the key interactions and dependencies between the processor and the hierarchy of memory, one would be able to include this knowledge to designing and implementing software code that demonstrates improved performance on the platform for which it's written.

+## ABET Student Outcomes:

+This course supports student achievement of outcomes 1, 5, and 7:

+- (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- (5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.
+- (7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies

+Also, this course supports ABET's Criteria for Accrediting Computing Programs, 2021 – 2022, specifically items 3, 4, and 5:

+- (3) Exposure to computer architecture and organization, information management, networking and communication, operating systems, and parallel and distributed computing.
+- (4) The study of computing-based systems at varying levels of abstraction.
+- (5) A major project that requires integration and application of knowledge and skills acquired in earlier course work.­

 ## Communication Policy

 The best way to contact me is via chat on Microsoft Teams then email.
 I will do my best to respond within 24 hours.
 Communication and participation in class is not only encouraged, but required.
 I seek to understand your individual understanding of the material each class.
 Advocate for yourself, early and often.
 Make time to meet with me should you need more explanation and assistance.